 A KPI, Key Performance Indicator, is an outcome-based tracking mechanism that defines the results your Business As Usual is required to accomplish.
+Business As Usual typically consists of processes that you execute on an ongoing basis.
 A KPI, therefore, defines what your critical Business as Usual is (or should be) and enables you to easily monitor if it’s successful.

 A KPI is an important instrument for every results driven organization.
 To get the most out of KPIs, you need to be sure you are working on the right KPIs.
 And you need to be sure that everyone in your organization and team understands the KPI.
 This article explains how to achieve that.